Fernthedev/beatsaber-quest-porting-guide/README.md

   // Update method!
 YAY
 }
 ```
+This MonoBehaviour has a constructor, a method called "Update" and an instance field called `floatVar`.
+It should be known that you cannot use non-il2cpp types in methods or fields, such as C++ structs or classes.
+You can use pointers though.

+You should also know that you can use C++ methods and fields like any normal C++ class, but no constructors.

+You also cannot directly call the `ctor` method, and instead use `il2cpp_utils::New<OurNamespacce::OurClass*>(parametersHere);`

-** Remember to register your custom type, which should be done in the load method as follows: **
+**Remember to register your custom type, which should be done in the load method as follows:**
 ```cpp
 load() {
     custom_types::Register::RegisterTypes<OurNamespace::OurClass*>();